BlankRose/EverybodyEdits2/docs/TechnicalSheet.md

 ## D.1 Set of Rules
 - Probably the most important thing when it comes to online features
-- There must be a well defined and detailed set of rules
+- There must be a well-defined and detailed set of rules

 ## D.1 Game Staff
 - There will be staff in-game, to help moderate the game
-- Staff will have their own grades aswell:
+- Staff will have their own grades as well:
     - Moderators: Can warn and mutes players and fix the problem
-    - Admins: Can aswell bans players off the game
+    - Admins: Can as well bans players off the game
-    - Developpers: Can promotes staffs accordingly
+    - Developers: Can promote staffs accordingly

 ## D.2 Report System
 - Ability to report players and worlds that breaks the rules